What are Magnet Programs?

 designed to facilitate student learning and promote academic achievement.
 Established in 1977, the magnet programs within our District have been one of

 the most successful in the nation.
-Currently, there are 330 magnet programs located throughout the District.
+Currently, there are 333 magnet programs located throughout the District.
 The approximate number of seats available

-in 2022-2023 and the number of applications submitted in 2021-2022 to each magnet school/center can be found under each school’s name.
+in 2024-2025 and the number of applications submitted in 2023-2024 to each magnet school/center can be found under each school’s name.
 All District

 students, including English learners, standard English learners, students with disabilities, and gifted/talented are encouraged to apply.

 What are the goals of the instructional program?

 Magnet programs embrace the interests of all students by focusing on thematic instruction and personalized learning.
 Magnet programs provide pathways that prepare students to pursue innovative careers in our evolving global economy.